wedex555/Guessing-Game/README.md

 # Guessing-Game
-to play live demo https://wedex555.github.io/Guessing-Game/.
+to play live demo https://wedex555.github.io/Guessing-Game/. <br>
 Guessing Game with react
 There are three crystals